Skip to main content

 Research Interests

-Laurence’s research focuses on the development of advanced mathematical theories that are useful to understand and predict the mechanical behaviour of a broad range of materials, from metallic alloys and composites to polymers and biomaterials.
+Laurence’s research focuses on the development of advanced models and computational models that are useful to understand and predict the mechanical behaviour of engineering materials.
 The general objective of her research is to elucidate the complex relationships between microstructure and macroscopic properties.
 Understanding these relationships is essential for the rational design of advanced materials and structures in many engineering fields.

 Laurence’s research relies primarily on continuum mechanics, thermodynamics and applied mathematics.
 Her main areas of interest include: